-If necessary, stockpile management procedures include ensuring that stockpiles are away from concentrated flows of storm water, drainage courses, and storm drain drop inlets.
+Where excavation of areas with PCBs exceeding 1mg/kg is conducted, stockpile management procedures may be employed and will include ensuring that stockpiles are segregated, clearly identified, and away from concentrated flows of storm water, drainage courses, and storm drain drop inlets.
 Stockpiles will be protected from storm water run-on using temporary perimeter sediment barriers such as berms, dikes, fiber rolls, silt fences, sandbags, gravel bags, or straw bale barriers.
 A recommended method is to first lay plastic sheeting down where the stockpile is to be located.
 Excavated soil is then placed in a ring on the plastic, leaving several feet of free plastic around the edges such that the plastic can be folded over the soil ring to create a plastic-encased berm.
 The rest of the excavated soil can then be placed inside of the soil berm.
 Another plastic sheet is used to cover the stockpile such that dust and potential vapors do not escape, and water does not enter the stockpile.
 Additional stockpile management requirements are discussed in the Dust and Vapor Control Plan (Appendix B) and SWPPP (prepared by the Contractor and included as Appendix C in this transmittal).